 3.15 Taxis accepting work from private hire operators

-3.14.1 A private hire operator is able to pass work to a taxi irrespective of where the taxi is licensed.
-On that basis, taxis are able to accept work from national private hire operators such as Uber, Ola, etc.
+3.14.1 A private hire operator can pass work to a taxi irrespective of where the taxi is licensed.
+On that basis, taxis can accept work from national private hire operators such as Uber, Ola, etc.